Sparse Data-Driven Random Projection in Regression for High-Dimensional Data

 \section{Data Applications}

-In this section, we now want to apply our proposed SPAR method and the same competitors to two real world high-dimensional regression problems, where one could be regarded as a sparse problem and the other one as rather dense.
-For both applications we randomly split the data into training set of size $3n/4$ and test set of size $n/4$ (rounded) for evaluation and repeat this process $n_\text{rep}=100$ times.
+In this section, we apply our proposed SPAR method and the same competitors to two real-world high-dimensional regression problems.
+For both applications, we randomly split the data into training set of size $3n/4$ and test set of size $n/4$ (rounded) for evaluation and repeat this process $n_\text{rep}=100$ times.